Free Construction Proposal Template for 2021

 I have helped thousands of construction professionals create proposals that close more deals.
 I have also been part of conducting an analysis of over 50 0000 accepted construction proposals (5 takeaways to increase your close rate).
 Below you will find some parts that you should consider including in your construction proposals.

-Remember, your client are probably talking to more than one contractor.
+Remember, your client is probably talking to more than one contractor.
 Make sure they remember you by starting your proposal with a personal message that connects back with your client.
+(Here are more examples of messages to put on your proposal)

 Thank you for the meeting last week.
 It is an interesting project and we are grateful for the opportunity to present this proposal to you based on our discussion.